Tasha Kheiriddin

 Tasha Kheiriddin (born 1970) is a Canadian public affairs commentator, consultant, lawyer, policy analyst and writer.

+Kheiriddin is known for her work in journalism, television, and conservative political thought.
+A graduate of McGill University’s Faculty of Law, Kheiriddin has held prominent roles in Canadian media, including at CBC, CTV, and Global, and has written for the National Post and other publications.
+She is also a frequent public speaker and political strategist, contributing to discussions on Canadian public policy, conservatism ideology, and women’s issues.

 Early life and education

-Born on June 25, 1970, Kheiriddin was born and raised in Montreal and earned a law degree from McGill University.
+Born on June 25, 1970, Kheiriddin was raised in Montreal by her parents, Fareez Jamil Kheiriddin and Rita Kheiriddin.
+She grew up in a bilingual household, which later influenced her ease navigating both English and French media in Canada.
+From an early age, she showed a strong interest in debate, politics, and public speaking.

+Kheiriddin attended Collège Jean-de-Brébeuf in Montreal—a well-known preparatory school.
+She completed an undergraduate degree in political science and economics at McGill University.
+Following this, she earned her law degree from McGill University in 1993.

 Career

-Kheiriddin began her career as a litigation lawyer for Spiegel Sohmer in Montreal where she practiced for three years.
+Kheiriddin joined the former Progressive Conservative Party of Canada at the age of 14, and served as national President of the Progressive Conservative Youth Federation in her 20’s.
+She worked in Ottawa for cabinet ministers Barbara McDougall and Bernard Valcourt, and in Montreal for tax and litigation firm Spiegel Sohmer.

-After practising law in Montreal, she moved to Toronto, where she was legislative assistant to the Attorney General of Ontario.
+After practicing law in Montreal, she moved to Toronto, where she was legislative assistant to the Attorney General of Ontario.
 Kheiriddin was president of the Progressive Conservative Youth Federation of Canada from 1995 to 1998.
 She subsequently worked as a television producer at CBC Newsworld and a host and producer on the Cable Public Affairs Channel.

 Kheiriddin was the Ontario director for the Canadian Taxpayers Federation for several years before returning to Quebec to join the Montreal Economic Institute, a free-market think tank.
 She then worked as the director for Quebec in the Montreal office of the Fraser Institute.

 From 2011 to 2012, she hosted a Sunday afternoon talk show on Newstalk 1010 and then a business and politics television program, National Affairs, airing weekdays on CTV News Channel.
 She served on the editorial board for the National Post from 2010 to 2011.

 She hosted The Tasha Kheiriddin Show on CFMJ in Toronto.
+In 2017, she gave a TED Talk relaying her experiences parenting a daughter with autism.

-She is also a faculty member at McGill University's Max Bell School of Public Policy and has lectured in politics at the university.
+Kheiriddin is a faculty member at McGill University's Max Bell School of Public Policy and has lectured in politics at the university.
 In 2022 she served as co-chair for Jean Charest's bid for the Conservative Party Leadership.